Cutting a turkey into parts is the easiest way to make sure that both the breast and leg meat come out cooked evenly and to the correct temperature.

 While turkey is roasting, roughly chop carcass and neck into 1-inch chunks.
-Heat remaining 2 tablespoons vegetable oil in large saucepan or Dutch oven over high-heat until just beginning to smoke.
+Heat vegetable oil in large saucepan or Dutch oven over high-heat until just beginning to smoke.
 Add turkey carcass and cook, stirring frequently, until well browned on all surfaces, about 10 minutes.
-Deglaze with remaining stock.
-Add tap water until turkey pieces are barely covered.
-Bring to a boil, reduce to a simmer, and allow to simmer while turkey roasts, skimming off scum occasionally.
+Add remaining stock.
+Add water until turkey pieces are barely covered.
+Bring to a boil, reduce to a simmer, and allow to simmer while turkey roasts.

 While turkey is resting, pour stock through same strainer and add to reserved stock from strained vegetables.
 Discard solids.
 If desired, cut giblets into 1/4-inch pieces.
 Heat butter in medium saucepan over medium high heat until melted.
 Add giblets and cook, stirring frequently, until lightly browned, about 2 minutes.
 Add flour and cook, stirring constantly, until flour is light blond in color.
 Slowly whisk in reserved stock, marmite, and soy sauce.
 Bring to a boil and reduce to a simmer.
 Cook until desired consistency is reached, about 10 minutes.
 Season to taste with salt and pepper.